esbazhenova/portfolio/README.md

 __Mind maps & diagrams__
   * know how to design beautifully simple mind maps

-##Courses
+## Courses

 __Onboarding to Testing · Jedi Point__
-online course by Quality Lab, Moscow, Russia
+*online course by Quality Lab, Moscow, Russia*
-An intensive introductory course (20 h) to software testing Link to certificate
+An intensive introductory course (20 h) to software testing
+Link to certificate

 __The 1st Online Institute for Software Testers__
-online course by Quality Lab, Moscow, Russia
+*online course by Quality Lab, Moscow, Russia*
 A comprehensive course (132 h) in quality assurance, covering skills in functional testing and test automation.
-Quality Lab is one of the biggest Russian providers of educational services tailored for software testers.
+Quality Lab is one of the biggest Russian providers of educational services tailored for software testers
 *in progress - 80%*

 ## Examples of my work